About The Company

-Community-based projects have played an important role in the life of the company.
-In Out of Season (The Athletes Project) and Familiar Movements (The Family Project), the members of the company rehearse and perform with groups of volunteer athletes or family members selected in the communities to which the company tours.
-In No Roles Barred, David Dorfman Dance examines the personal roles assumed, formed and interwoven in our modern social construct.
-This project has been wildly successful with groups ranging from corporate executives and “at-risk” youths to college administrators, doctors, carpenters and social dance enthusiasts.
-No Roles Barred continues to advance David Dorfman’s goal to “get the whole world dancing.”
+DDD has performed extensively throughout North and South America, Great Britain, Europe, and in New York City at major venues, including The Brooklyn Academy of Music, The Joyce Theater, The Kitchen, Danspace Project/St. Mark’s Church, La Mama Theater, The Duke on 42nd Street, and the 92nd St. “Y”/Harkness Dance Festival.
+David Dorfman, the company’s dancers, and DDD’s artistic collaborators have been honored with eight New York Dance and Performance (Bessie) Awards.
+For over twenty-five years, DDD has effectively engaged audiences worldwide, with community-based projects playing an important role, particularly in the 1990’s.
+In Out of Season (The Athletes Project) and Familiar Movements (The Family Project), the members of the company rehearsed and performed with groups of volunteer athletes or family members selected in the communities to which the company toured.
+In No Roles Barred, DDD examined the personal roles assumed, formed and interwoven in our modern social construct.
+These projects have been enjoyed not only by athletes and family members but also by groups ranging from corporate executives and “at-risk” youths to college administrators, doctors, carpenters and social dance enthusiasts.
 The company’s three community projects have been presented over 30 times in 18 states and two foreign countries.

 Come, and Back Again, DDD's newest company dance, is an evening length elegiac exploration of the virtuosity of daily life, vulnerability, and mortality.
 Driven by the charged poetry and unapologetic, raw ferocity of the underground 90's Atlanta band "Smoke," five dancers and a band of musicians embark on a kinetic anthem o reckless personal abandon - taking on time, and how memory influences and manages our slippery, elastic existence.